Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

 First, if anyone who answered “no” is found to have taken part in cryptocurrency transactions, the IRS could charge them a heavy fine on the grounds that they deliberately hid such transactions.

 Second, the IRS will pay close attention to whether anyone who answered “yes” did indeed report their crypto-related income properly.
 To avoid any fines, legal action, or other serious consequences, you must report your cryptocurrency on your tax return.

-As the IRS lays down more regulations to collect taxes on crypto, it would be wise for you to correct your past tax returns by including any missing transactions.
+As the IRS lays down more regulations to collect taxes on crypto, it may be wise for you to correct your past tax returns by including any missing transactions.

 1. What Crypto Activity is a Taxable Event?

-For taxation purposes, the IRS considers crypto as property, unlike stocks, which are considered securities.
+For taxation purposes, the IRS considers crypto as property.
 Your transactions can fall into the following three categories: capital gains, ordinary income, and nontaxable income.